-- Implementation Strategy.
-Create a detailed implementation strategy that prioritizes specific planning actions, outlines roles and responsibilities between the United City of Yorkville and other agencies, organizations, and entities, and identifies other stakeholders and groups that could participate in implementation efforts now and into the future. - Community Engagement.
-Undertake an effective planning process that involves a broad and diverse section of community stakeholders in order to generate consensus for the Comprehensive Plan's long-range development and revitalization vision, and short-term action strategies and planning recommendations.
+United City of Yorkville and other agencies, organizations, and entities, and identifies other stakeholders and groups that could participate in implementation efforts now and into the future.

+Community Engagement.
+A planning process involving a broad and diverse section of community stakeholders was undertaken in order to generate consensus for the Comprehensive Plan's long-range development vision, and short and long-term planning and strategies.